anna-dang/mod05-capstone-NLP/README.md

 ---

-## Next Steps

 ### Heroku App: Try it Yourself!

+Follow this link to connect to the Hotel Review Classifier [Heroku App](https://dangela-review-app.herokuapp.com/predict) developed from this project.
+The app will function as a demonstration of how the communication tool will perform.

+Input a hotel review and click predict.
+The app will return a 'flag' or 'pass' status.
+Meaning: whether the review is 'flagged' for immediate guest recovery or if it 'passes' and can be left for regular attention.
+The app also returns a predicted review numerical score.

-Input a hotel review into this project's [heroku app](https://dangela-review-app.herokuapp.com/predict).
-Get a preview of how the communication tool would predict a review score, as well as the 'flag' or 'pass' status.
-The code for the app is in my [review_app](https://github.com/anna-dang/review_app) repo.
+The code for the app is in my [review_app](https://github.com/anna-dang/review_app) repository.

+___

 ### Recommendations